ds2010/pyStoNED/doc/sphinx/examples/CNLS/multiplicative.rst

 convexity of the production possibility set in original input-output space.
 Note that one could not apply the log transformation directly to the input data :math:`\boldsymbol{x}` due to the fact that the piece-wise log-linear frontier does not satisfy the axiomatic property (i.e., concavity or convexity) of function :math:`f`.
+Since the multiplicative model (2.6) is a nonlinear programming problem, we have to use the nonlinear solver, e.g., MINOS, KNITRO.

 Example: production model `[.ipynb] <https://colab.research.google.com/github/ds2010/pyStoNED/blob/master/notebooks/CNLS_mult_prod.ipynb>`_